The Head's Welcome

 There are many opportunities to contribute to the life and development of the School, take on leadership roles and train as mentors to support younger students.

-The School is regulated by the Department of Education whose contact details can be found on the DfE website: www.education.gov.uk and we are noted on the Edubase register available at: www.edubase.gov.uk.
+The School is regulated by the Department for Education whose contact details can be found on the DfE website: www.education.gov.uk and we are noted on the Edubase register available at: www.edubase.gov.uk.
 We are inspected by the Independent Schools Inspectorate - click here for our most recent Inspection Report.